nanash1/Rent_a_Hero_No_1_Dreamcast/README.md

-Reverse engineered compression from the Dreamcast game Rent A Hero No. 1 for the ENDING.CGD file.
+# DC Rent-a-Hero No.1 ROM Hacking related stuff

+Contains a compression tool for the ENDING.CGD file and some assembly stuff to hack in a half-wide font for certain menus.